 - Recommendations from 2 faculty or employment supervisors

-Note that if you do not have a BS in Computer Science, you may be required to complete undergraduate prerequisites before you are eligible to take graduate courses or hold a Graduate Teaching Assistantship.
-If your undergraduate degree is in a field not related to Computer Science, you may want to consider a 2nd BS instead of a MS.
+Students may be admitted directly to the PhD program with either a bachelor's or a master's degree, preferably with a computer science related major, but that is not a requirement.
+However, if you do not have a BS in Computer Science, you may be required to complete undergraduate prerequisites before you are eligible to take graduate courses or hold a Graduate Teaching Assistantship.

 - GPA and ranking of the graduating school

 - GRE scores (there is no cutoff for considering the application)

 - MOST IMPORTANT: Student background in terms of educational training and research interest should match with one of our faculty.
 For this you should browse the CS Faculty Directory and Faculty Disciplines.
 You are encouraged to contact the faculty directly to gauge common research interests.
 (If you have not contacted a faculty member to discuss common research interests, your chances of admission are much lower.)